 - ChildLine has a similar section too on its Feeling lonely? webpage

-- YoungMinds has published a blog from 20-year-old Laura about how to deal with homesickness or loneliness at university
+- YoungMinds has published a blog about using photography to tackle loneliness.

 - Become is an advice line for people in care, leaving care, or supporting someone who is.
 Freephone 0800 023 2033 or email email@example.com